 - Imagine you have a very large medical bill coming (2500 CHF), can you pay it?

 - Or if your car breaks down and you have to replace it.

 - Your house is flooded and you have to pay a large bill

 - Your phone breaks and you have to replace it

 There are many more reasons that make people want to have an emergency fund.

 In general, I believe that being able to cover any emergency is a great thing.
 But these funds have a large cost.
 And most people do not consider this cost when they advise an emergency fund.

 The cost of an emergency fund

-Let’s take my current emergency fund of 15000 CHF as example.
+Let’s take my current emergency fund of 15000 CHF as an example.
 Investing it could yield me 750 CHF per year.
 This is a lot!
-And this is not taking into account compounding interest over the year.
+And this is not taking into account compounding interest over the years.
 You need to be aware of this.
 If you have access to high yielding interest account, it may be acceptable.
-But we don’t have anything like this in Switzerland.
+But we do not have anything like this in Switzerland.

 Do you really need an emergency fund?